lokidokicoki/dnd-lite/rules.md

 | Studded leather | Scalemail   | Chain mail |
 | Padded          | Half plate  |            |

 You can also carry a shield, this will add +1 to you Defence bonus.
 You cannot use a two handed weapon and shield at the same time.
+You cannot use a shield with two-handed weapon, or if you are Dual-wielding.
+Unless your name is Zaphod Beeblebrox. i And you had the third arm fitted to help with your ski-boxing.

 ## Combat